 Paddle The Last Green Valley

 From peaceful ponds to white-knuckle whitewater, you can find it all in The Last Green Valley!
-Start with Explore! for a quick overview of paddling options – download a pdf or view it online.
+Start with Explore! for a quick overview of paddling options - view online.
+See below for more detailed paddling guides.

 Paddle Smart - Paddle Safe!
 We want you to have fun on the water and enjoy The Last Green Valley's natural beauty.
 But you need to recognize that paddling can be hazardous and you must be prepared.
 Please see more info below.